chilts/blogz/README.md

 ```

 Read a directory of files, get a blog data structure.
+Used in [connect-blog](https://www.npmjs.com/package/connect-blog).

 # Directory Layout #